andrewb3000/CiscoVPNSetup/README.md

 4) Open Security & Privacy in System Preferences, go to Privacy, Accessibility and Unlock the window.
 Click on + and add "Script Editor" & "any_name.app" (Or Just drag and drop your application to the window).

+5) To add custom icon right-click on .app file and select "Show Package Content".
+Go to Contents/Resources and replace "applet.icns" file with your custom one (name should remain the same).

-5) Launch the application from the /Applications and Run it again to Disconnect.
+6) Launch the application from the /Applications and Run it again to Disconnect.

 ## To use Anyconnect VPN with DUO